RTDNA Constitution & Bylaws

 Section 1.
 Time, Place and Qualifications

-• (c) Candidates for Director-at-Large and Regional Director positions must be who have been active members in good standing, including TV News Director/Manager, Radio News Director/Manager, TV News Staff, Radio News Staff, Online and Emerging Media News Professional, New Professional, Educator, Life and Retired for at least one year.
+- (c) Candidates for Director-at-Large must be active members in good standing, including TV News Director/Manager, Radio News Director/Manager, TV News Staff, Radio News Staff, Online and Emerging Media News Professional, New Professional, Educator, Life and Retired.

-• (a) The nominating committee shall present nominations for Chairman/woman-elect, director-at-large, regional director and, when appropriate, nominations for Chairman/woman and Treasurer, to the active members of the Association sixty (60) days prior to the first session of the annual business meeting at the Annual International Conference.
+- (e) After careful review of each potential candidate’s profile and interview, the Leadership & Development Committee presents a slate for Chair-elect, directors-at-large and, when appropriate, nominations for Chair and Treasurer, to the active members of the Association sixty (60) days prior to the first session of the annual business meeting at the Annual International Conference.

 Section 3.
 Voting